Staff & Board

 He brings many years’ experience in developing and running social enterprises and works with government agencies and third sector partners in the UK and internationally to develop supportive social enterprise ecosystems.
 His current work includes oversight of major programmes to support social enterprise development and to contribute to social enterprise policy at home and abroad.

 Gerry leads a team of over 50 people to deliver business support, employability services, project consultancy, social research, social investment, business finance and event management.
 Gerry joined CEIS in 2006 having previously established Social Firms UK and he was one of the founding directors of the Social Enterprise UK.
-Gerry is committed to social justice and has spent over 30 years working in the social enterprise sector to assist individuals, communities and enterprises to fulfil their potential.
+Gerry is committed to social justice and has spent over 30 years working in the social enterprise sector to assist individuals, communities, and enterprises to fulfill their potential.

 Key expertise: Social enterprise policy and strategy; public procurement; social investment; employability services; social enterprise business support; international social enterprise.

-Fiona McClune, PA
+Fiona McClune, PA to CEO; Company Secretary

 Anne-Marie Allan, Operations Manager

 Anne-Marie joined CEIS in July 1995 as a Consultant and became Enterprise support Manager in January 2001.
 Anne-Marie manages the consultancy team as they engage with around 70 client organisations.
 Her particular responsibilities are for project planning and management, quality assurance and client satisfaction.